Don’t Build It.

 Contacting your representative to demand NO more money for ICE!

-Demanding that your city and state immediately stop sharing data (including DMV data, license-plate reader data, and other information) with federal enforcement
+Demanding that your city and state immediately stop sharing data (including DMV data, license-plate reader data, and other information) with federal government and enforcement agencies

 Demanding that your city and state immediately stop contracting with any company collaborating or contracting with ICE